GenEditID/GenEditID.github.io/windows.md

 - Access local Windows directories from Ubuntu
   - check how it is mounted using `df -h` e.g. `C:` drive is `/mnt/c` in Ubuntu

-- Get the fastq `*.fq.gz` files into the project folder under `fastq` subfolder, and find the path to the project folder ti be used in the analysis.
+- Get the fastq `*.fq.gz` files into the project folder under `fastq` subfolder, and find the path to the project folder to be used in the analysis.

 ### Back to the main manual